State-by-State Will Requirements

 Key Points

-- Informal Wills: Section 12(2) allows the court to admit informal documents, but SA is generally stricter than other states.
+- Informal Wills: The Succession Act 2023 (SA) lets the court admit a document that doesn't meet the formal requirements if it expresses the deceased's testamentary intentions, but SA is generally stricter than other states.

 - Divorce Effect: Divorce revokes provisions for former spouse.